Siyamthanda-Miya/LEXI-chatbot/README.md

 # Lexi - Linguistic Experience Interactive Bot

 Lexi is an interactive chatbot built with Python 3.8 using `ChatterBot`, `Spacy`, and `Festival` for natural language processing and text-to-speech.
 It engages users in conversation and provides time-based greetings.
 The project can be run locally and is easily customizable with additional logic adapters or training data.
-Python 3.8 is recommended for optimal compatibility with `ChatterBot`.
+Python 3.8 or higher is recommended for optimal compatibility with `ChatterBot`.

 ## Features